apalache-mc/apalache/docs/manual.md

 warning below on why you should not use recursive functions.
 The restrictions are as follows:

- 1. Apalache supports the recursive functions that return an integer or a Boolean.
+ 1. Apalache supports recursive functions that return an integer or a Boolean.

  1. As Apalache's simple type checker is not able to find the type of a recursive function, all uses of a recursive function should come with a type annotation.

  1. As in TLC, the function domain must be a finite set.